AvolitesLtd/TitanManual/docs/cue-lists/theatre-programming.md

 5. Set the *Speed*, *Size*, *Spread* using the wheels

-Shapes will record into cues, and will track Thruugh subsequent cues while they are active in the programmer, until you stop them by pressing
+Shapes will record into cues, and will track through subsequent cues while they are active in the programmer, until you stop them by pressing
 \<Clear\>.